int13h/http_agent/README.md

   - you need to start httpry with the following format structure (-f): timestamp,source-ip,source-port,dest-ip,dest-port,method,host,request-uri,referer,user-agent

 3) I made a little [shell script](https://github.com/int13h/httpry_agent/blob/master/httpry_job.sh) that will make httpry's output a little easier to manage.
 The script is intended to be called by cron each day at midnight.
-When it runs it will create a new daily directory and start a new httpry process, spooling to this directory followed by the terminating of the old process.
+When it runs it will create a new daily directory and start a new httpry process; spooling to this directory.
+Once complete, it terminates the old process.
 My bash sucks but it should be enough to get you going.

 ## Operation